Advanced Cold Laser Therapy in Irving, TX

 Years of Experience with Cold Laser Therapy

-We have completed thousands of individual cold laser procedures and have almost two decades of experience in relieving chronic pain with laser therapy.
+We have completed thousands of individual cold laser procedures and have almost two decades of experience in relieving chronic joint or soft tissue pain with laser therapy.

 Besides our experience, our office is unique because whether we are relieving peripheral neuropathy symptoms, knee pain, shoulder, back, neck or hip pain we can utilize 5 different types of cold lasers (oftentimes several are used simultaneously).
 Our healthcare team understands which laser or lasers are appropriate to use, for the condition and the severity of the problem being treated.